exelban/stats/README.md

 ### Why my issue was closed without any response?
 Most probably because it's a duplicated issue and there is an answer to the question, report, or proposition.
 Please use a search by closed issues to get an answer.
 So, if your issue was closed without any response, most probably it already has a response.

+### Fan control
+Fan control is in legacy mode.
+It does not receive any updates or fixes.
+It's not dropped from the app just because in the old Macs it works pretty acceptable.
+I'm open to accepting fixed or improvements (via PR) for this feature in case someone would like to help with that.
+But have no option and time to provide support for this feature.

 ## Supported languages
 - English